Astig-1982/Solid-Properties-Project/TESTING.md

 This feature went under strong scrutinity as it represents one of the most important features of the personalised shopping experience.

 * The testing has been performed by adding different services for different properties in the shopping cart.
 Afterwords I was checking the table to make sure the correct properties are attributed to the correct services, as selected when they were added to the cart.
 Equally important I was checking to make sure the price for each service is calculated accordingly - for each individual property and also for all of the properties that is due to be purchased for.
-The following **bug** has been detected:
+The following **BUG** has been detected:
     * In the corresponding field, instead of displaying the price of the service for ALL of the properties that is due to be purhcased for, it displayed the price calculated only for the last property.
     * **Cause** - this is because in the **cart** app in **context.py** at ```cart_contents``` function created to display the shopping cart, I created the empty list named ```total``` (where the price of all of the properties is appended) in the second ```for loop``` of the nested loop.
 This loop was used to iterate through the list of properties of the specific service - **the logic of this feature has been documentated in the README.md file [here](https://github.com/Astig-1982/Solid-Properties-Project#detailed-shopping-cart-table)**.
     * **Correction** - I've corrected this bug by simply creating the empty list named ```total```  in the first ```for loop``` of the nested loop (when iterating through services).
 Thus, for each service, ```total``` list will append the price for each of the property associated with that specific service.